Familymoon Trip to Maine, August 2009

 16) Regarding Fotografy, the Recovery of the Lost Familymoon Pictures, Researching half-forgotten locations & timelines, and dealing with changes in name & pronoun usage:

 I’m no professional photographer, altho have had a workshop or two over time.
-I’m an amateur whose hobby is less photography for the sake of photography and more taking pictures as a family historian.
+Am an amateur whose hobby is less photography for the sake of photography and more taking pictures as a family historian.
 I sought to document the adventures of my family and capture some of the surrounding scenery and conditions.
-So I shot in bright sunlight in wash-out conditions as well as in shadows a little too dark.
+So often shot in bright sunlight in wash-out conditions as well as in shadows a little too dark.
 My composition sucks ever since I stopped carrying a tripod.
 Oh my, carrying a tripod brought a level of excellence to my print and slide photography missing in my rapid-paced, slightly off-kilter, and prematurely cropped style of shooting on the go as we go.
 Fancy myself a better writer than a picture taker anyway.
 Will say the photography of the late mountaineer Galen Rowell (1940-2002) with his discernment for the interplay between light, shadow, and darkness was and still remains a huge influence on my creativity.
 But not gonna lug a pack fulla gear up to some gorgeous locale and wait around for hours for the light to get perfect.
-Too impatient and ADHDy, and, heckalina javelina, I’m a guy on the go-go-go.
-More power, however, to all of those who do.
+Too impatient and ADHDy, and, heckalina javelina, just a guy on the go-go-go.
+More power, however, to all of those who do tote heavy camera gear along and sit for hours waiting for the light to change.

 The following March 2010, unfortunately, the house we were living in caught on fire from faulty wiring sparking inside the walls and burned down.
 While no one was hurt, the fire proved catastrophic.
 The Nikon D40, for example, was reduced to melted black and metal blob.
 After a struggle, I cracked open the blob and found the memory card.
 Attempted to extract it, but the card remained stuck.
 The kind staff at Glazer’s Camera in the South Lake Union neighborhood of Seattle were able to extract the memory card from the melted and fused Nikon.
 The card was warped and discolored from the heat of the fire with its toxic fumes plus being drenched in fire retardant water.
 A man on staff, using a big Apple iMac, recovered 800 digital fotos from the damaged card.
 Most of the pictures you see here in this foto-essay were on the card damaged by the fire.
 It was amazing!
 We were in awe and remain so grateful.
 Then the thumb drive with the downloaded 800 pictures disappeared.
 Got misplaced.
 A few years later it was rediscovered during a move.
+It didn’t help they had to be rescued after a computer crashed when the hard drive played out.
 And now the best of those were tidied up and placed into this foto-essay.

 The Nikon D40 these pictures were salvaged from.
 Found my camera digging thru the rubbish of the burned ruins.
 Cracked it open to retrieve the memory card.